 - “Agility Foundation Training” can start at any age (my puppy started at 10 weeks!).
 Initially, much of this training is to do with focus, obedience, proprioception & learning directions – the building blocks of agility.
 In order to protect a developing muscular skeletal system, a good trainer will NOT expect a puppy to actually jump, do weaves or the contact equipment until they are approximately one year old & have mastered all the basics.

 - The dog must be fit and healthy

-- The dog needs to be able to “sit”, “stay” (or “wait”) and “come” i.e. basic obedience
+- It is helpful, but not essential, if the dog is already trained to “sit”, “stay” (or “wait”) and “come” i.e. basic obedience

 The “UK Hungarian Vizsla Agility League”

 In June 2012 the UK Hungarian Vizsla Agility League was formed so that those of us who love to do agility with our ginger boys and girls could get instant recognition…without competing against other breeds!
 Since its inception the league has also proved to be an excellent resource for anyone wanting help with training issues, looking for suitable clubs / trainers etc.